Why is it called a dense bean salad? Find Out Now

 • Olive oil (polyphenols)

-By including a variety of colorful ingredients, dense bean salad becomes a vibrant, inflammation-fighting dish.
+By including various colorful ingredients, dense bean salad becomes a vibrant, inflammation-fighting dish.

 Supports Weight Management

-Dense bean salad is low in calories but high in volume, meaning it fills you up without adding unnecessary calories.
+Dense bean salad is low in calories but high in volume, filling you up without adding unnecessary calories.
 The combination of protein and fiber leads to greater satiety, reducing the likelihood of overeating.
 It’s an ideal dish for those managing their weight or looking for healthy meal prep ideas.

 How to Make a Dense Bean Salad